 The Dean’s Scholar Program: The College of Education and Human Development participates in the University of Delaware’s Dean’s Scholar Program which allows exceptional students to design their own rigorous course of student under the guidance of faculty advisors.
 Dean’s Scholars complete enough credit hours needed for graduation through multidisciplinary coursework inline with the student’s study objectives.
 For more application and policy information, and examples of student accomplishments, visit the website or meet with the Assistant Dean of CEHD.

 Honors Program The Honors Program at the University of Delaware is a four-year program open to students in all majors that offers enhanced educational opportunities for exceptional students.
 The Honors Program is a rigorous and rewarding program, designed for superior students who want an intense intellectual challenge and are prepared to invest the extra effort required to be successful in a demanding curriculum.
 The Honors Program is not for all outstanding students, but is for students who enjoy stretching themselves academically.
 The Honors Program features writing across the curriculum, research opportunities, and cultural and social events designed to bring together a community of exceptional students and dedicated faculty.

 The Marion H. Steele Symposium The annual interdisciplinary, scholarly conference named after a distinguished alumna of UD, Marion H. Steele (‘28), a longtime editor of the Journal of Home Economics.
 The symposium focuses on families, consumer sciences, human development and communities.
 Applicants whose submissions are deemed outstanding have the chance to win monetary awards and scholarly recognition.

-Faculty Research Interests Students can be involved in many different research projects sponsored by faculty in the Department of Human Development & Family Studies.
+Faculty Research Interests Students can be involved in many different research projects sponsored by faculty in the Department of Human Development & Family Sciences.
 If you would like to work one-on-one with faculty members, see which research projects and research areas may interest you.